University of Texas at Arlington: Greek life

+The fraternity and sorority community at UT Arlington once consisted of dozens of national and local groups.

+In 2019, national news services reported that all Greek life at Arlington had been suspended due to allegations of rape, alcohol abuse, and hazing.

 Athletics

 UT Arlington's athletic teams are known as the Mavericks (the selection was made in 1971 and predated the Dallas Mavericks' choice in 1980).
 UT Arlington was a charter member of the Southland Conference.
 UT Arlington won the Southland Conference's Commissioners Cup three times since the award was first instituted in 1998.
 The Commissioners Cup is awarded to the athletics program with the highest all-around performance in all conference events, including all men's and women's events.

-UT Arlington's basketball and volleyball teams play at College Park Center, which opened with a women/men basketball double header on February 1, 2012.
-The new arena seats about 7,000 fans for sporting events and cost an estimated $78 million.
-Athletic director Jim Baker began work on the same date.

 UT Arlington became a member of the Western Athletic Conference on July 1, 2012.
 After a single season in the WAC, the Mavericks joined the Sun Belt Conference on July 1, 2013.
 The switch came after continued shakeups in college conference membership.

 A later phase of conference realignment in the early 2020s saw the Sun Belt Conference announce the pending addition of four new football members, bringing that conference's football membership to 14.
 Shortly after this expansion was announced, UTA announced that it would rejoin the WAC in July 2022.